TomPatterson9/gildedrp/public/rules.md

-## Best practices for avoiding RDM:
+## Best practices for avoiding RDM

 - Create a scene via roleplay prior to any violence being committed, and extend vocal roleplay as much as is reasonable for the scene.
 This means you should be having some sort of conversation prior to any weapons being fired.